Counseling for Children

 Supervised by Sharon Good, MA, LPC-S and Audra Dahl, MA, LPC-S

 I count it a privilege to be let into the lives of our youth and families.
 Today’s young peoples’ struggles are unique to the times but God’s hope, love, grace and peace is greater.
 I joined the Counseling Center in May of 2015 but have worked with adolescents in several ministry settings over the past decade.

 I currently enjoy my position at Pantego Christian Academy as the Director of Academic Advising and College Placement.
 As a school counselor, I have experience in counseling adolescents and families; searching for the best ways families can communicate, connect and grow.
 My passion is to walk alongside individuals through the healing journey, to find out what works while discovering the hope, promise and grace in our Lord Christ Jesus.

 I graduated with my undergraduate from University of Texas at Arlington in 2009 and from Texas Christian University with a Master’s in Education/Counseling in 2013.
 I’m currently an LPC-intern supervised by Sharon Good and Audra Dahl.
 Having served on the Service Learning Advisory Committee at University of Texas at Arlington, worked as a teaching assistant at Texas Christian University, I am a current member of Texas Counselor Association, NACCAP and sit on the Advisory Board at Texas Wesleyan University.
 I’ve been happily married for six years and enjoy being a new mom, spending time with family and friends, outdoor activities and crafting.

 Sharon Good, MA, LPC-S

-Sherie is a longtime member of The Church On Rush Creek where she serves in the Redeemed worship choir and enjoys volunteering in a number of other service areas.
-She enjoys music, spending time with her family, bargain hunting, golfing and anything artsy.
+I am a longtime member of The Church On Rush Creek where I volunteer in a number of other service areas throughout the year.
+I enjoy exploring new adventures, spending time with my family, bargain hunting, golfing and anything artsy.